FHantke/brave-browser-wiki/P3A.md

 3. 8-10
 4. 11+

-### Q148: If you are a monthly active user, how many publishers are you subscribed to (excluding direct feeds)? (reported monthly, desktop & Android only)
+### Q148: If you are a monthly active News user, how many publishers are you subscribed to (excluding direct feeds)? (reported monthly, desktop & Android only)
 _`Brave.Today.PublisherCount`_ **[D]** **[A]**

 0. 0-1